 According to our study, a significant percentage of professionals in positions ranging from traders and investment consultants to sales executives and risk analysts expect their roles to be substantially different within the next five to 10 years.

-For this reason, the finance industry offers multiple opportunities for STEM graduates who want to utilise their expertise across a diverse range of finance disciplines, acquire new technical skills and are willing to advance their T-shaped abilities.
+For this reason, the finance industry offers multiple opportunities for STEM graduates who want to utilize their expertise across a diverse range of finance disciplines, acquire new technical skills and are willing to advance their T-shaped abilities.

 Learn more about the future of skills with our resources on the Future of Work in Investment Management.